Roasted beetroot and feta salad with balsamic dressing and crunchy pine nuts on top. This vibrant salad is perfect as a light lunch or side dish.

 - Toast 1 tablespoon of pine nuts in a frying pan without adding fat.
 Shake the pan often to prevent the nuts from burning.
 Once golden and fragrant, transfer them to a plate and let them cool.

 - Mix white balsamic vinegar, honey, salt, and pepper in a small bowl.
 Slowly add the olive oil and whisk until the dressing is slightly emulsified.
-Adjust the taste with salt and pepper (Note 6).2 Tbsp balsamic + 1 Tbsp honey + about ¼ tsp fine sea salt + 1/8 tsp black pepper + 3 Tbsp olive oil
+Adjust the taste with salt and pepper (Note 6).2 tablespoon balsamic + 1 tablespoon honey + about ¼ teaspoon fine sea salt + ⅛ teaspoon black pepper + 3 tablespoon olive oil

 - Arrange the roasted beet slices on a serving plate.
 Evenly spoon ½ of the balsamic dressing on top.
 Crumble the feta cheese on the beets.
 Top with the toasted pine nuts and freshly chopped basil (or parsley) just before serving.
 5.5 oz/ 75 g feta + 5-6 basil leaves (or chopped parsley)